 Why Major in Sociology at Eastern?

-- A distinct global flavor and outlook
+- Global Outlook: Our program offers a distinct global flavor and outlook.

 *For Sociology majors, the Sociology Major Field Test (MFT) from Educational Testing Service (ETS) is a major assessment tool for the program.
 Covering such core topics as theory, research/statistics, and critical thinking, the MFTs assess the mastery of concepts, principles, and knowledge expected of students at the conclusion of their academic coursework.
 Through the ETS National Comparative Data Guide, students in the program are compared with similar students in various sociology programs across the United States.